-Notes to Consolidated Financial Statements (Continued) (Expressed in Thousands of New Taiwan Dollars unless Otherwise Specified)
+Notes to Consolidated Financial Statements (Continued) (Expressed in Thousands of New Taiwan Dollars Unless Otherwise Specified)

-c.
-For the six-month periods ended 30 June 2019
+d.
+For the six-month period ended 30 June 2019

-Arising during the period ring income, Income tax Other comprehensive income, net of tax Not to be reclassified to profit or loss in subsequent periods: Remeasurements of defined benefit plans \$- \$- \$- \$- To be reclassified to profit or loss in subsequent periods: Exchange differences resulting from translating the financial statements of a foreign operation 21,515 21,515 (4,303) 17,212 Total of other comprehensive income \$21,515 \$21,515 \$(4,303) \$17,212 d.
-For the six-month periods ended 30 June 2018
+Arising during the period Other comprehensive income, net of tax Income tax effect Other comprehensive income, net of tax Not to be reclassified to profit or loss in subsequent periods: Remeasurements of defined benefit plans \$- \$- \$- \$- To be reclassified to profit or loss in subsequent periods: Exchange differences resulting from translating the financial statements of a foreign operation 21,515 21,515 (4,303) 17,212 Total of other comprehensive income \$21,515 \$21,515 \$(4,303) \$17,212 a.
+Income tax recorded in profit or loss